capaldo/ankario/README.md

 **Currently tags fail to correctly display on mobile (iOS).
 Due to its evolving nature, I'm holding off on a workaround for the time being.**

 ## Prerequisites
-Some plugins are required in order to achieve an appearance akin to what I have shown in the screenshots.
+Some plugins are required in order for the cards to display properly.
 These include:
 * [Hierarchal Tags](https://github.com/pneff/anki-hierarchical-tags)
 * a font patched with nerd-font